Muha0644/kadaif/README.md

 <br><br>

 # Sponsored section
-This section is an advertisement for a mod i'm working on.
-Check out **Waves of the Danube (WotD)** - A TNO submod that aims to add content for Hungary, Croatia, Romania, and eventually the rest of the Balkans.
+~~This section is an advertisement for a mod i'm working on.
+Check out **Waves of the Danube (WotD)** - A TNO submod that aims to add content for Hungary, Croatia, Romania, and eventually the rest of the Balkans.~~

-Naturally, if you want Waves of the Danube to come out sooner.
+~~Naturally, if you want Waves of the Danube to come out sooner.
 A larger team would be needed.
 If you have good GFX skills, writing skills or god bless us, have coding knowledge in HOI4 (or C++).
-Please join [our discord](https://discord.gg/kXsaS6jzsH)!<br><br>
+Please join [our discord](https://discord.gg/kXsaS6jzsH)!~~

+Yeah, this submod is deader than Kissinger...
+The entire team kind of just gave up unfortunately...<br><br>

 # License
 This code is licensed under GPL 3.0, that means you can do whatever you want with it, modify it, distibute it, you can even use it for commercial purposes.
 The only thing you can't do is sublicense it, I.E. use a license other than GPL 3.0.